ncatlab/nlab-content/pages/3/7/0/3/23073/content.md

 ## Normal logics

 Another possibility is to keep the contraction rule but restrict the use of the [[cut rule]].
 It is not necessary to forbid all uses of cut, since many cuts can be normalized or eliminated.
 Indeed, in ordinary consistent logic, *all* cuts can be eliminated; but in the presence of full comprehension they cannot all be.
-Thus, another way to avoid paradox with full comprehension is to permit only proofs that can be normalized.
+Thus, another way to avoid paradox with full comprehension is to permit only proofs that can be [[normal form|normalized]].

 Note that unlike a restriction on contraction, this is a "global" restriction: the proofs of two lemmas can independently be valid, but their combination may no longer be so.
 Similar "global" restrictions on logic were investigated by [Fitch 1953](#Fitch52), [69](#Fitch69).